 At [:07] the narration begins, We all know in life there are risks.
 That’s followed by a soundbite by Dr. Kumar asking Scott a question.
-The combination or music and selected soundbites gives the viewer the sense of something wrong during the surgery.
-So at this point the music is the establish-er of the mood and the soundbites and narration are secondary.
+The combination of music and selected soundbites gives the viewer a sense of something wrong during the surgery.
+So at this point, the music is the establish-er of the mood, and the soundbites and narration are secondary.
 I keep the music volume low so you can hear the narration and soundbites.
 How low you ask?
 Each story you edit will be different.
 There is no magical number that will work.
 You really have to understand the logic of audio.

 Let’s continue with the post.

 The music stays low until [:24].
 The narration is When something appeared terribly wrong.

 It’s at this point when you see Scott open his eyes and look to his right.